awsdocs/aws-cdk-guide/v2/ecs_example.md

 cdk init --language csharp
 ```

-You may now open `src/MyEcsConstruct.sln` in Visual Studio\.
+We may now open `src/MyEcsConstruct.sln` in Visual Studio\.

 ------

-Run the app and confirm that it creates an empty stack\.
+Next, we run the app and confirm that it creates an empty stack\.

 ```
 cdk synth